 What happens in atrioventricular canal defect

-- Often the valve between the upper and lower left chambers often has a defect called a cleft that causes it to leak (mitral valve regurgitation).
+- Often the valve between the upper and lower left chambers (mitral valve) also has a defect that causes it to leak (mitral valve regurgitation)